Hat guessing number and guaranteed subgraphs: Graphs with a forbidden tree subgraph

 Given a rooted tree $T$ with root $r$, we say that the \emph{height} of $T$ is the maximum distance $\dist(r,v)$ taken over all vertices $v$ in $T$.
 Furthermore, given integers $t,h \geq 1$, we say that a \emph{$t$-ary tree of height $h$} is a rooted tree of height $h$ in which every non-leaf vertex has exactly $t$ children.
 Observe that every tree $T$ is a subtree of some $t$-ary tree $T'$ of some height $h$, so if $T$ is a forbidden subgraph of a graph $G$, then a fortiori, $T'$ is also a forbidden subgraph.
-Therefore, in order to prove Theorem \ref{thm:main}, we may instead prove the following equivalent theorem. \begin{theorem} Let $h \geq 1$ and $t \geq 2$ be integers.
+Therefore, in order to prove Theorem \ref{thm:main}, we instead prove the following equivalent theorem. \begin{theorem} Let $h \geq 1$ and $t \geq 2$ be integers.
 There exists a value $N = N(h,t)$ such that every graph $G$ with no subgraph isomorphic to a $t$-ary tree of height $h$ satisfies $\HG(G) < N$. \end{theorem} \begin{proof} We prove the theorem by induction on $h$.
 When $h = 1$, the theorem states that there exists a value $N$ such that every graph $G$ with no $K_{1,t}$ subgraph satisfies $\HG(G) < N$.
-Since such a graph $G$ must have maximum degree $t-1$, it follows from a simple argument using the Lov\'asz Local Lemma that $\HG(G) < et$ (see \cite{Farnik} for details).
+Since such a graph $G$ has maximum degree $t-1$, it follows from Lemma \ref{lem:IS} that $\HG(G) < et$.
 Therefore, it is sufficient to set $N(1,t) = et$.

 Now, suppose that $h > 1$.
 Let $G$ be a graph containing no subgraph isomorphic to a $t$-ary tree of height $h$.
-Since a graph of chromatic number $\chi$ must contain every tree on $\chi$ vertices as a subgraph, it follows that the chromatic number of $G$ is less than the number of vertices in a $t$-ary tree of height $h$, which is
+We define $k = 2t^h$, and we let $A \subseteq V(G)$ be the set of all vertices in $G$ of degree less than $k$.